jamesmcewan/mcwn/src/pages/index.md

 ## Where to find my work

 Occasionally, I put some drawings up on [my portfolio](https://mcewan.ink).
 I also put together this [MVL app](https://mvl.mcwn.dev) to track the new Marvel comics releases each week - the code for this and other things I've built is over on [github](https://github.com/jamesmcewan).
-These days I'm giving [Mastodon](https://mastodon.art/@mcwn) a try.
+These days I'm giving <a rel="me" href="https://social.lol/@mcwn">Mastodon</a> a try.